-The Advisory Committee for Transit Accessibility (ACTA) is a new, all-volunteer group of community members committed to working with New York City Transit on a range of accessibility issues.
+Established in 2019, the Advisory Committee for Transit Accessibility (ACTA) is an all-volunteer group of community members committed to working with the MTA on a range of accessibility issues.
 The goal of ACTA is to represent many forms of disability and include persons from across the spectrum of disabilities.

-ACTA collects community and rider feedback on accessibility issues to share with NYCT.
+ACTA collects community and rider feedback on accessibility issues to share with the MTA.
 This includes feedback on subways, buses, and Access-A-Ride paratransit.
-ACTA helps NYCT develop new accessibility initiatives and promotes these projects to the community.
+ACTA helps the MTA develop new accessibility initiatives and promotes these projects to the community.

 April Coughlin is a professor at SUNY New Paltz in the School of Education.
 She also worked as a high school English teacher in New York City public schools for six years.
 April earned her PhD in Inclusive Education with a focus on Disability Studies at Syracuse University.
 Her research and teaching focus on access and equity for students with disabilities in schools.
 A "wheeler" since the age of six and life-long disability rights advocate, April is committed to increasing awareness and education about the need for physical access and inclusion for individuals with disabilities in schools and community.